Who is Luke Nosek?

 Luke Nosek: Awards and Achievements

 In 2011, Nosek received the Young Alumni Achievement award from the University of Illinois Urbana–Champaign for his “visionary innovation” and “outstanding leadership” in web and other high-tech enterprises.
-Nosek has also been entered into the university’s alumni hall of fame.
+Nosek has also been entered into the university’s Alumni Hall of fame.

 Luke Nosek Published Works

 Although Luke Nosek has not published any books or other full-length works, he did help author one lengthy publication while at the Founders Fund.
 Titled “What Happened to the Future?”
 Written with Peter Thiel, Ken Howery, and other Founders Fund partners, the manifesto describes problems with venture capitalism in the mid-2000s and how to resolve them.
-Considered somewhat controversial for its aggressive approach to investment, the manifesto is an important essay to read for anyone interested in studying contemporary venture capitalism and the silicon valley.
+Considered somewhat controversial for its aggressive approach to investment, the manifesto is an important essay to read for anyone interested in studying contemporary venture capitalism and Silicon Valley.

 Luke Nosek Quotes